This post includes affiliate links.

 That is because, as the name says, they are linked as you crochet them.
 This technique allows you to prevent having gaps between the stitches and also makes sure you do not have too much bulkiness showing when creating a tighter stitch.

 As you will also see below in the photo and video tutorial, you will not need to yarn over before you start making this stitch.
 You will do that as you go and link and create your linked double crochets.

 Check out this FREE Crochet Pattern using this stitch!!!

-So, having learned how to do linked double crochets can be not only be helpful, but also will add important crochet knowledge to your repertoire.
+So, having learned how to crochet linked double crochets can not only be helpful, but also will add important crochet knowledge to your repertoire.

 Before, I start with the photo tutorial, please check out the texture and look of just one row of linked double crochets.
 You can see that it looks like 2 rows of single crochets with a horizontal line in between.

 This means, if you want to crochet a piece that has a similar look as single crochets, without having to crochet single crochets, you should use the linked double crochet.
 It will also go much faster.